zeiss-microscopy/libCZI/README.md

 #### AICSImageIO

-This library from the Allen Cell Institute for Cell Science uses libCZI among other tools to read CZI, OME-TIFF and TIFF images and can be found here: [AICSimageIO](https://allencellmodeling.github.io/aicsimageio/)
+This library from the Allen Institute for Cell Science uses libCZI among other tools to read CZI, OME-TIFF and TIFF images and can be found here: [AICSimageIO](https://allencellmodeling.github.io/aicsimageio/)

 #### pylibCZI